bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/40_module_two/2003_automating_iac_terraform_cloud.md

 ![Add TFC details to Bridgecrew](images/bc_tfc_details.png "Add TFC details to Bridgecrew")

 Selecting “Create Policy” will generate a Sentinel Policy that you can then add to Terraform Cloud.
+Copy the code from section 3 of the output.

 Head back to Terraform Cloud and go to the “Policies" setting and "Create a new policy."
 Name the policy `bridgecrew` and paste the code you copied in the Bridgecrew integration page and paste it into the “Policy code” section and select “Create policy”: